gnoppix/wiki-pages/src/content/docs/policy/terms_of_service.md

 ## 10. Miscellaneous

+Of course.
+Here is the provided text converted into a Markdown document.

+***

+### 10.1 Discounts

+We are pleased to offer a student discount for those actively enrolled in an accredited educational institution.
+Our program is also intended to support individuals in need.

+To verify your student, retirement, or special status, please provide one of the following documents:

+**Student:**
+* Current student ID card
+* Copy of tuition bill for the current semester
+* Letter from your school's registrar's office confirming enrollment

+**Retirement:**
+* Pension certificate

+**Special:**
+* Severely disabled certificate ID (please specify issuing authority)

+To finalize your account setup, our external IT team is going through a standard verification process.
+You'll shortly receive an email with instructions on how to submit the required documents.
+This helps us ensure the subscription reaches the right student user.

+**Please note:** If we don't receive the requested documents within 7 days, your order will automatically be converted to a regular donation with a standard membership price.

+Of course, you're always welcome to choose the regular membership plan at any time.
+Should you have any questions, feel free to reach out to our friendly support team!

+***

+### 10.2 Refund Policy

+We provide a free version of Gnoppix that you can use to test the software without limitations.
+Because of this, we do not propose refund solutions on these digital goods.
+The purchase is seen more as a donation to the project, not a product.

+In general, we offer a 24-hour free right of withdrawal in case you ordered by mistake.

+If you have any questions, please do not hesitate to contact us on Discord or send an email to the support center.

+Please do not order a student, discounted version if you do not qualify for it.
+If you order the discounted version and the transaction is found to be a mistake, a service and handling fee of $10 will be applied to cover the fees charged by our payment providers, such as Ko-Fi, PayPal, and GGOS-Singapore.

-### 10.1.
+### 10.3.
 Applicable Law

 These Terms of Service are governed exclusively by the laws of the relevant jurisdiction, excluding the United Nations Convention on Contracts for the International Sale of Goods (CISG).

-### 10.2.
+### 10.4.
 Severability Clause

 If any provision of these Terms of Service is found to be invalid, the remaining provisions will remain in effect.

-### 10.3.
+### 10.5.
 Disputes

-We suggest different ways to solvce disputes and it resolution https://jcplaw.com.sg/construction-disputes-methods-resolve-them/ it can be subbmitted at https://siac.org.sg/ We are not obligated to participate in dispute resolution procedures before a consumer arbitration board.
+We suggest different ways to solvce disputes and it resolution, our 1st advise is, everyone can make mistastes, talking often solves problem.
+If this is not possible file a case to https://jcplaw.com.sg/construction-disputes-methods-resolve-them/ it can be subbmitted at https://siac.org.sg/ We are not obligated to participate in dispute resolution procedures before a consumer arbitration board.